-- Students must complete program evaluation surveys for each clerkship, preceptor, and assigned site within a clerkship and for all clinical electives supervised by University of Arizona faculty. - a) Not completing assigned evaluations may impact a student's Professionalism grade for that clerkship or elective. - 2) Students must complete assigned end-of-phase surveys on the Clerkship and Transition to Residency Phases. - a) Students will be provided with dedicated sessions to complete these surveys, during Intersessions II for the Clerkship Phase survey, and during a required course in the last semester of the program for the Transition to Residency Phase survey.
+- 1) Students must complete assigned program evaluation surveys for each clerkship, preceptor, and assigned site within a clerkship and for all clinical electives supervised by University of Arizona faculty. - a) Not completing assigned evaluations may impact a student's Professionalism grade for that clerkship or elective. - 2) Students must complete assigned program evaluation surveys for required courses in the Clerkship and Transition to Residency Phases. - 3) Students must complete assigned end-of-phase surveys on the Clerkship and Transition to Residency Phases. - a) Students will be provided with dedicated sessions to complete these surveys, during Intersessions II for the Clerkship Phase survey, and during a required course in the last semester of the program for the Transition to Residency Phase survey.